jillesvangurp/es-kotlin-client/manual/creating-client.md

 ## Use the exension function

 There are a lot of options you can configure on the rest high level client.
-To cover the common use cases, the Kotlin client includes a convenient extension function that you can call.
+To cover the common use cases, this library includes a convenient extension function that you can call.

 ```kotlin
 // connects to localhost:9200